Mayank-711/Password-Manager-Using-Java-Swing/README.md

 - **Password Decryption**: Users can decrypt stored passwords when needed.
 Decryption requires the master password.

+## Technologies Used
+- Java Swing for the graphical user interface.
+- MySQL for database management.
+- NetBeans IDE for development.

 ## Usage
 - Need to add the background image on your own
 - Need to create a database with two tables (one for registration & users,other one for storing password)